 This course provides skills and strategies for creating a pattern of psychological success when working with patients.
 The course was developed to enhance a students' ability to relate psychology, health, and medicine to assist patients.
 Additionally, this course provides initial concepts of death and dying, as well as coping strategies and mechanisms.
-Clock hours of lab: 10

-Pre-Requisite: PS 101
+Pre-Requisite: PS 101 Total Clock Hours: 30 Tuition: \$ 660.00

-SS 101 SPREADSHEETS FOR MEDICAL PROFESSIONS
+SS 101 SPREADSHEETS FOR MEDICAL

+PROFESSIONS